N-AO5/HO_training_notes/04 Work and Study/triage.md

 9. share -> permalinks -> short URL
 10. in wn .oops
 11. fill in the URL and the sddetails
-12. escalate to PA consulting - .esclate
+12. escalate to PA consulting atlas - .esclate
 13. tag **ws-oopserror**